osrf-migration/vrx-wiki/Testing your submission.md

 * You have [created a Docker image containing your solution](https://bitbucket.org/osrf/vrx/wiki/tutorials/Creating%20a%20Dockerhub%20image%20for%20submission) and uploaded it to Docker hub.
 * You have created the [required files](https://bitbucket.org/osrf/vrx/wiki/events/19/vrx_challenge) for a submission.
 * You have [forked and cloned the vrx-events repository](https://bitbucket.org/osrf/vrx/wiki/submission_process) to your home directory and added your files.
+* You are running on a system with an Nvidia graphics card.
+If this is not the case, you can still test your submission by leaving out the `-n` option wherever it appears below.
+Note, however, that without an Nvidia card, the simulation is likely to run slower than real-time.

 # Prepare a local testing environment